gwennan2024/MyFirstRepo/README.md

 # MyFirstRepo
-This is my first repository Creatted as part of a Github learning task
+This is my first repository Creatted as part of a GitHub learning task